BranchMetrics/unity-branch-deep-linking-attribution/README.md

 To allow Branch to configure itself, you must add a BranchPrefab asset to your first scene.
 Simply drag into your first scene, and then specify your `APP_KEY`, `PATH_PREFIX` and `APP_URI` in the properties.

-* `APP_KEY`: This is your Branch key from the dashboard
+* `branchKey`: This is your Branch key from the dashboard
-* `PATH_PREFIX`: This is your Branch android path prefux [Read more](https://github.com/BranchMetrics/Android-Deferred-Deep-Linking-SDK/blob/master/README.md#leverage-android-app-links-for-deep-linking)
+* `androidPathPrefix`: This is your Branch android path prefux [Read more](https://github.com/BranchMetrics/Android-Deferred-Deep-Linking-SDK/blob/master/README.md#leverage-android-app-links-for-deep-linking)
-* `APP_URI`: This is the URI scheme you would like to use to open the app.
+* `branchUri`: This is the URI scheme you would like to use to open the app.
 This must be the same value as you entered in [the Branch link settings](https://dashboard.branch.io/#/settings/link) as well.
 Please do *not* include the `://` characters.

 ![Branch Unity Config](https://raw.githubusercontent.com/BranchMetrics/Unity-Deferred-Deep-Linking-SDK/master/Docs/Screenshots/branch-key.png)